• Nov 24, 2023

 • Take a five-minute break after every block.

-• Remove your spectacles when you step out for breaks.
+• Take off your spectacles each time you go out to take breaks.

 • Celebrate at the end, regardless of the outcome.